-3.)
-Student teachers may volunteer to assist in directing the one-act play during the semester they are assigned to a participant school while fullfiling their student teaching requirements.
-They may be listed as directors on the eligibility notice and program but they do not count against the allotment of directors.
+Student teachers may volunteer to assist in directing the one-act play during the semester they are assigned to a participant school while fullfilling their student teaching requirements.
+They may be listed as directors on the eligibility notice and program but shall not count against the allotment of directors.
 Schools shall not pay student teachers for assisting.